karahobny/acme2k/README.md

 surpasses our Acme in shape, material or finish.
 ```
-solid forged of unsigned int pieces of best wrought C, linked at the binary; tag line is made of one

-piece of code, compiled with -funroll-loops to the the rest of the window column and warranted

-with a [permissive license](https://raw.githubusercontent.com/9fans/plan9port/master/LICENSE). text window has sufficient refactoring done to insure stability and

-prevent SEGFAULTing; has ug, but perfectly written shell: [rc](http://doc.cat-v.org/plan_9/4th_edition/papers/rc); acme is linted and debugged by a

-special compiler so that there are no functions that return structures or integer and floating

-numbers in object code not converted to known formats and byte orders; [config.h](https://github.com/karahobny/acmecolors/blob/master/acme/config.h) should be perfectly

-tempered by the user or it will fuck up. mkfiles are straight and true, so you will have no trouble

-on account of acme returning zero or not compiling.
+solid forged of unsigned int pieces of best wrought C, linked at the binary; tag line is made of one piece of code, compiled with -funroll-loops to the the rest of the window column and warranted with a [permissive license](https://raw.githubusercontent.com/9fans/plan9port/master/LICENSE). text window has sufficient refactoring done to insure stability and prevent SEGFAULTing; has ug, but perfectly written shell: [rc](http://doc.cat-v.org/plan_9/4th_edition/papers/rc); acme is linted and debugged by a special compiler so that there are no functions that return structures or integer and floating numbers in object code not converted to known formats and byte orders; [config.h](https://github.com/karahobny/acmecolors/blob/master/acme/config.h) should be perfectly tempered by the user or it will fuck up. mkfiles are straight and true, so you will have no trouble on account of acme returning cryptic compiler errors and not compiling.

 # brass tacks (the serious business)